Five Evidence-based Ways to Boost Income from Legacies

-Vacancy: Senior Development Coordinator Contract Type: Permanent Closing Date: 6 January 2018 at 5pm Interviews: Week commencing 15 January 2018 Visionary is the national umbrella organisation for local sight loss charities.
+Vacancy: Development Manager (Development and Innovation team) Contract Type: Permanent Closing Date: 28 January at 5pm Interview Date: 08 February 2018 Job Description: Click here Job Overview: Visionary is the national umbrella organisation for local sight loss charities.
 We encourage and support the development and improvement of local charities and their services for blind and partially sighted people.
-We are recruiting a Senior Development Coordinator to join our established Income Development Team.
-The role will focus on supporting Visionary members to develop activity measurement and impact monitoring tools, to identify gaps in service delivery, share good practice and to support the wider team as we help members to secure the financial resources required for their work.
-The role requires an eye for detail and a passion for supporting organisations to make a real difference to the people they support If you are interested in applying for this role, please email a completed application and equal opportunities monitoring form to firstname.lastname@example.org (Please ensure you include the Job title within the subject heading) Download here: Job Description and Application and Monitoring Form If you have any questions regarding the role, please do not hesitate to contact the People Development Team via email@example.com
+We are recruiting a Development Manager to join our Development & Innovation team at an exciting time as our team, and the support that we offer to members, continues to grow.
+The role will focus on supporting Visionary members across the UK to develop front line activities, identify gaps in service delivery and share good practice.
+If you are interested in this role please complete an application form (max 500 words for the Personal Statement) and return to: firstname.lastname@example.org (please ensure you include the job title in the subject heading) If you have any questions regarding the role, please do not hesitate to contact the People Development Team via email@example.com

 Visionary Annual Conference 2017 round up